 All students note: This is a state-approved program that meets the requirements for completers to apply for certification.
 Completion of an approved certification program is a requirement for certification in Pennsylvania.
 In the certification process, the University informs the state that a student has completed the University's state-approved program.
 The state then reviews the student's credentials and determines eligibility for certification.
 We encourage all students to contact the Pennsylvania Department of Education before beginning Cal U's program for further information about certification requirements in Pennsylvania.

-All students who will be seeking certification outside of Pennsylvania are responsible for securing and following the certification requirements in the state in which they intend to apply for certification .
-Out of state students seeking Pennsylvania certification are required to notify us of that intent in order to meet the PA certification expectations.
+All students who will be seeking licensure/certification outside of Pennsylvania should consult the State Authorization web page for more information.
+Out-of-state students seeking Pennsylvania certification should notify us of that intent in order to meet the PA certification expectations.
 Additional information related to Pennsylvania certification can be located at the Pennsylvania Department of Education website.

 Individuals must apply for endorsement for certification through the program coordinator to initiate the process.

 If you have additional questions about the program, please email us directly at email@example.com